nadfri/Todo-List/README.md

 # Todo-List
-Simple Todo List app
+Todo List app
-With LocalStorage
+using LocalStorage and Drag and Drop